What Happens When You Mix Oxy and Weed

 After detox, you can undergo inpatient substance use disorder treatment and focus solely on your recovery.
 Generally, individual and group therapies are used with behavioral therapies like cognitive behavioral therapy (CBT), which helps to modify substance use expectations and behaviors while managing triggers and stress.

-Other treatments may be included, such as medication-assisted therapy (MAT), multidimensional family therapy, and couple’s therapy, depending on the individual circumstances.
+Depending on the individual circumstances, other treatments may be included, such as medication-assisted therapy (MAT), multidimensional family therapy, and couple’s therapy.

 Learn More About Treatment